SteelCompendium/data-md-dse/Bestiary/Dynamic Terrain/Fieldworks/Hidey Hole.md

   - name: Upgrade
     icon: ⭐️
     effects:
-      - effect: "**Network (+1 EV per hidey-hole)** The hidey-hole is connected to a tunnel network.
+      - effect: The hidey-hole is connected to a tunnel network.
 A creature familiar with the network can move from one hidey-hole to any space adjacent to a connected hidey-hole if they have movement available equal to the straight-line distance to that space.
-A creature unfamiliar with the network can use a maneuver to make a **hard Intuition test** to discover a connected hidey-hole."
+A creature unfamiliar with the network can use a maneuver to make a **hard Intuition test** to discover a connected hidey-hole.
+        name: Network
+        cost: +1 EV per hidey-hole
 ~~~